 Uncle Dave’s Market — As you enter The Strip, every Friday you will see an Amish market that sells grilled chicken and pork steaks to go, as well as other items offered by produce vendors and food trucks.

 Popular national and regional chain restaurants include:

-Big Mambos Latin Bistro — Everything is made to order and take out only so call ahead to place your order.
+Big Mambos Latin Bistro — Mostly made to order and take out so call ahead to place your order.
+Some limited dining.

 The Hound & The Moon Bakery — They make special to-go orders of cakes, cupcakes and rustic breads.
 Located at 338 Market Street in Sunbury.

 Penn’s Tavern — Take a trip back in time and have dinner in the oldest building in Northumberland County … it was built in 1703.
 The food is true German American cuisine.

 Front Street Station — Climb on board and dine in a train car at this quaint railroad eatery, with live entertainment, happy hour and their staple sidecar dish — cheddar cheese soup.

 On A Roll — Grab a large freshly made sandwiches or a salad.

 Bull Run Tap House — Casual restaurant with cold beer, good food and a fun, friendly atmosphere.
 Serving delicious burgers, wings and sandwiches.
 The Mahi fish tacos are a customer favorite.

 Elizabeth’s Bistro — Elizabeth’s offers an upscale dining experience and great ambiance.
 A great choice to celebrate those special accomplishments (maybe that 4.0!) or just to show your parents a good time when they come to visit.